FLCAC-admin/FLCAC-docs/docs/glossary.md

 : "The  smallest (least aggregated) unit in a production system, for which input and output data are quantified." -from [openLCA 2 manual](https://greendelta.github.io/openLCA2-manual/processes/index.html?highlight=process#processes)

 UUID
 : Universally Unique Identifiers.
 Unrepeated alphanumeric code that points to specific database objects, typically within a JSON file.
-Within openLCA, UUIDs are assigned to processes, flows, {term}`product system`s, projects, parameters, impact categories and LCIA methods.
+Within openLCA, UUIDs are assigned to processes, flows, {term}`product systems <product system>`, projects, parameters, impact categories and LCIA methods.
 Link to UUID search in the [openLCA 2 manual](https://greendelta.github.io/openLCA2-manual/introduction/index.html?search=UUID)

 waste flow
 : Waste flows are any substances or objects that the holder needs to dispose of, like by-products with no market value or those requiring more resources to recycle than their economic return. [openLCA 2 manual](https://greendelta.github.io/openLCA2-manual/flows/index.html)